Menu

 Year 6

 The new homework menu is now on the website and paper copy is being sent home via the children.
-Nearer the end of term, I will be sending home some revision booklets with short 10minute activities to help the children prepare for the SATS.
+Before Easter, you should have received some revision booklets with short 10minute activities to help the children prepare for the SATS.

 We are continuing to send home the children's paper from our weekly arithmetic test.
 Please take some time to go through these with the children.
 It will help to improve their scores, week on week.